Kelly Starling Lyons

 In 2004, Just Us Books published my first book, NEATE: Eddie’s Ordeal, a title in their NEATE chapter book series.
 That story explores the relationship between a thirteen-year-old African-American boy who loves to play basketball and his civil rights veteran dad.
 A plot point was inspired by the sit-in movement led by the Student Non-Violent Coordinating Committee (SNCC).
 SNCC was founded right here in North Carolina, on the campus of Shaw University.
 Here are some reviews of NEATE: Eddie's Ordeal.

-My next book, One Million Men and Me (Just Us Books, 2007), emerged from memories of attending the Million Man March as a journalist.
-As I walked through a sea of men and interviewed teens and boys, I saw a father holding hands with his little girl.
-Her eyes sparkled like diamonds.
+My next book, One Million Men and Me (Just Us Books, 2007), emerged from memories of attending the Million Man March.
+As I walked through a sea of men and boys, I saw a father holding hands with his little girl Her eyes sparkled like diamonds.
 She looked like a princess among kings.
 Nearly a decade later, I wrote One Million Men and Me, the story of a girl who was with her daddy the day black men made history.
 It was honored in CCBC Choices 2008, The Cooperative Children’s Book Center’s best-of-the-year list, and is an Accelerated Reader and Scholastic Reading Counts! title.

-I have two forthcoming picture books with G.P.
-Putnam’s Sons that explore African-American history and family relationships.
-The first, Ellen’s Broom, will debut in 2011.
-It was inspired by family history research I did in Rockingham County, NC and Henry County, VA.
+My two 2012 picture books with G.P.
+Putnam’s Sons explore African-American history and family relationships.
+The first, Ellen’s Broom (Jan '12, a Junior Library Guild selection) was inspired by family history research I did in Rockingham County, NC and Henry County, VA.
 I saw a document that opened up a new world to me.
+The second, Tea Cakes for Tosh (fall 2012), was inspired by my relationship with my grandma.
+Her cookies and stories sent me flying from her Pittsburgh kitchen to another place and time.
+See the trailer for Ellen’s Broom here.

 My mission is to transform moments, memories and history into stories of discovery.
 I love sharing my work with children and adults at schools, libraries, museums, clubs, festivals and conferences.
 Find out more about my visits here.
 I also teach children's book workshops on topics such as mining your life for story ideas.